Arvindlakshminarayana/Arvindlakshminarayana/README.md

 - 👋 Hi, I’m Arvind
 - 👀 I’m interested in learning new stuff
-- 🌱 I’m currently learning masters in Data Science,devOPS
+- 🌱 I’m currently learning master in Data Science,DevOps
-- 💞️ I’m looking to collaborate on chat gtp
 - 📫 How to reach me mail-Arvindlakshminaryana1737@gmail.com